- CLASS: Mammalia (Mammals)

 Indochinese tiger Panthera tigris corbetti: These tigers are about 20 percent smaller and are darker than Bengal tigers.
 Less than 2,500 Indochinese tigers are believed left in the wild of Southeast Asia.

 Malayan tiger Panthera tigris jacksoni: This is the subspecies you’ll see at the San Diego Zoo.
-In the wild, only about 1,400 Malayan tigers remain, found on the Malay Peninsula.
+In the wild, only about 250 to 340 Malayan tigers remain, found on the Malay Peninsula.
+Of those, only 80 to 120 are breeding adults.

 Sumatran tiger Panthera tigris sumatrae: Even though the Sumatran is the smallest tiger subspecies, it’s still a pretty big cat.
 Imagine a tiger the same length as a school cafeteria table!
 Its orange coat is darker than other subspecies, as it is native to dark jungle habitat on the island of Sumatra; the sides of the face have longer fur, perhaps as protection against jungle plants.
 The Safari Park has a small group of Sumatran tigers, but in the wild there are less than 400 remaining.